pranavprem/SpartanSound/readme.txt

 Create at least 20 users for your company.

-Grading

-Send the company website link AND the php code to coolprofsinn@gmail.com for grading by end of Wed.

-#Lab: Tracking with Web Cookies - Individual Homework
+# Lab 4: Tracking with Web Cookies - Individual Homework